Western Sydney University: Bankstown

 The Bankstown Campus which opened in 1989, was located at Milperra, about 5 km from the Bankstown CBD.
 Specialising in the social sciences, most of the students on campus are psychology, sociology, arts, linguistics, and education students.
 The campus also hosts the Bachelor of Policing degree and much of The MARCS Institute.
-The campus also included a modern cafeteria/eatery area as well as Oliver Brown.

-Students on campus specialise in the social sciences.
-Most are psychology, sociology, nursing, arts and linguistic students.
-The campus is also home to the Bachelor of Policing program.
-The campus includes a modern cafeteria area, a new library, a full-size football oval, and the MARCS Institute.

 UWS's most well-known interpreting and translation course is taught at Bankstown campus.
 UWS trains and produces many NAATI accredited interpreters and translators.
+The campus also included a modern cafeteria/eatery area as well as Oliver Brown.

 It was the original campus of the Macarthur Institute of Higher Education, which merged into the then-new university in 1989; however, as a result of widespread rebuilding by WSU, the oldest building on campus was opened in 1989.
 The building contains a plaque indicating that it was opened by the then treasurer and later Prime Minister Paul Keating.

 Western Sydney University has built a new vertical campus in the Bankstown CBD which opened in March 2023.
 The campus caters to 10,000 students and 700 staff with courses in education, psychology, business and IT.
 In December 2019, Western Sydney University announced a partnership with the University of Technology Sydney which will see the two universities collaborate on postgraduate teaching and research.
 The two universities will also co-locate their business incubator programs at the new Bankstown City Campus.
 The new Bankstown City campus was officially opened in December 2022, and commenced teaching in early 2023.